hai-vr/XYVR/README-DEVELOPER.md

     - ~~The system does not handle authenticator 2FA, only email.~~
     - There is no feedback on the progress of data collection.
     - The Resonite login does not support TOTP.
-- Provide a graphical UI to group accounts belonging to a single individual.
 - Provide a graphical UI to import an existing set of pre-made requests so that it does not require a direct connection.

 ## Technology in use